 Sisters Jerykah and Javaanah Toimata-Holtham, who are 13 months apart, have just qualified with a Bachelor of Nursing from Whitireia and WelTec | Te Pūkenga and both are now working full time as nurses in the Wellington region.

-“I left Wellington Girls College before I finished highschool,” says Javaanah, “and Jerykah ended up completing her schooling in Australia.
+“I left Wellington Girls College before I finished high school,” says Javaanah, “and Jerykah ended up completing her schooling in Australia.
 Neither of us really knew exactly what the future held for us, and we had started doing casual work just to earn some money.”

 “But we have strong family ties to healthcare through our Pacific heritage, and our whānau encouraged us to think about this pathway as a possible way forward,” says Jerykah.